preciofishbone/OmniaDocsG2/working-with-documents/controlled-documents-library-settings/index.rst

 .. image:: document-type-add-2-new.png

-If the Document Types are grouped (as in the image above) you may need to expand a group to select a Document Type there.
+If the document types are grouped (as in the image above) you may need to expand a group to select a document type there.

-Also note that you can deselect Document Types as well using this list.
+Also note that you can deselect document types as well using this list.

-For more information about Document Types, see this page: :doc:`Document Types </admin-settings/tenant-settings/document-management/document-types/index>`
+For more information about document types, see this page: :doc:`Document types </admin-settings/tenant-settings/document-management/document-types/index>`

 Permissions
 ************
-If Document Management is set up for using permission groups, you can, as an Administrator (Owner) of the Team Site, edit these permissions.
+If Document management is set up for using permission groups, you can, as an administrator (Owner) of the teamsite, edit these permissions.

-**Important Note for Omnia 7.0 and later!** Only SharePoint users can be added here (not Omnia only users).
+**Important note for Omnia 7.0 and later!** Only SharePoint users can be added here (not Omnia only users).
 Also note that a user or a group must be permissions enabled to show up in the list.

 Do the following:

-1. Click "Permissions" in the Controlled Documents library.
+1. Click "Permissions" in the controlled documents library.

 .. image:: click-permissions-new2.png